kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0107 Small unmanned aircraft systems.md

 [This amendment further delayed until Apr.
 6, 2021 at 86 FR 13630, Mar.
 10, 2021.](https://www.ecfr.gov/cgi-bin/text-idx?SID=6b985e88a7cfec9af0e08218ca17ba79&mc=true&node=20210310y1.3)

-Subject to the provisions of §[[Volume 2/F Air traffic and general operating rules/0107 Small unmanned aircraft systems.md#§107.57   Offenses involving alcohol or drugs.|§107.57]] and 107.59, in order to be eligible for a remote pilot certificate with a small UAS rating under this subpart, a person must:
+Subject to the provisions of [[Volume 2/F Air traffic and general operating rules/0107 Small unmanned aircraft systems.md#§107.57   Offenses involving alcohol or drugs.|§§107.57]] and 107.59, in order to be eligible for a remote pilot certificate with a small UAS rating under this subpart, a person must:

 \(a\) Be at least 16 years of age;